duleorlovic/blog/_posts/2016-09-07-cap3-capistrano-deployment-rubber-provision.markdown

 # Logs

-See multiple logs in one terminal window
+See multiple logs (like multilog or multi tail) in one terminal window

 ~~~
 vagrant ssh